Guichaguri/MondayPowerBIAdapter/README.md

 | `MONDAY_BASE_URL`  | The Monday API base URL                | `https://api.monday.com/v2`  |

 The database is optional, and if available, allows you to generate tokens that give access only to a specific board.

-## Security

-I won't look into your data, but you don't have to trust me, feel free to self-host the adapter.

 ## Alternatives